Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 **Note**: The incoming position and rotation are converted `From<RUF>`, i.e. Unity's coordinate space, in order to cleanly convert from a `geometry_msgs/Point` and `geometry_msgs/Quaternion` to `UnityEngine.Vector3` and `UnityEngine.Quaternion`, respectively.
 This is equivalent to creating a `new Vector3(response.estimated_pose.position.x, response.estimated_pose.position.y, response.estimated_pose.position.z)`, and so on.
 This functionality is provided via the [ROSGeometry](https://github.com/Unity-Technologies/ROS-TCP-Connector/blob/dev/ROSGeometry.md) component of the ROS-TCP-Connector package.

+>Note: The `Randomizer Cube` button calls the `RandomizeCube()` method which randomizes the position, orientation of the cube, the position of the goal and the color, intensity and position of the light.
+More generally, it apply the randomization of the randomizers defined in the `Fixed Length Scenario` of the `Simulation Scenario` GameObject on the gameobjects possessing the corresponding tags.
+If you want to know more about it, check the [InferenceRandomizer.cs](../PoseEstimationDemoProject/Assets/TutorialAssets/Scripts/InferenceRandomizer.cs) script.

 Note that the TrajectoryPlanner component shows its member variables in the _**Inspector**_ window, which need to be assigned.

 * **Action**: Return to Unity.
 Select the `ROSObjects/Publisher` GameObject.
 Assign the `ur3_with_gripper` GameObject to the `Robot` field.
 Drag and drop the `Cube` GameObject from the _**Hierarchy**_ onto the `Target` Inspector field.
 Drag and drop the `Goal` to the `Goal` field.
 Finally, assign the `Simulation Scenario` object to the `Scenario` field.
 You should see the following: